 Boyer Drive Extension: Design is complete on an extension of Boyer Drive from 82nd Avenue to Fuller Road in order to provide improved east-west connections in the area.
 The intersection at Fuller/King will also be modified to address safety issues as part of this project.
-Construction is scheduled to begin in spring 2017.
+Construction is scheduled to begin in February 2018.

-Otty Street Realignment: Currently, the intersection of Otty at $82^{nd}$ Avenue is offset, creating safety and circulation issues.
-Construction is underway that will realign Otty west of $82^{nd}$ to the existing intersection of Otty to the east of 82nd.
-The project is expected to be complete by December 2016.
+Otty Street Realignment: The intersection of Otty at 82nd Avenue was offset, creating safety and circulation issues.
+Construction realigned Otty west of 82nd to the existing intersection of Otty to the east of 82nd.
+The project was completed in July 2017.

-Public Partnerships: This project will focus on implementing remaining goals of the Clackamas Town Center Plan and will be completed in partnership with other public entities in the Clackamas Regional Center Area.
+Public Partnerships: This project focused on implementing remaining goals of the Clackamas Town Center Plan and was completed in partnership with other public entities in the Clackamas Regional Center Area.

-Disposition and Development Agreements: The Agency owns a number of properties throughout the Town Center area that were primarily acquired for right-of-way.
-The Agency continues to actively market these sites for development.
+Disposition and Development Agreements: The Agency owns a number of properties throughout the Town Center area that were primarily acquired for road right-of-way.
+In some cases, only a portion of the property was needed, leaving an area large enough for redevelopment.
+The Agency continues to actively market these remnant sites for development.